MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ## Q. Which version of Visual Studio Code do I need to run the Visual Studio Code IntelliCode extension?

-You’ll need Visual Studio Code October 2018 Release 1.29 or later to use this extension
+You’ll need Visual Studio Code October 2018 Release 1.29 or later to use this extension.

 ## Q. Which version of Java do I need to get AI-assisted IntelliSense for Java?

-You will need Java 8 Update 151 or higher.
+You'll need Java 8 Update 151 or higher.

-If you try previous Java 8 versions you will see an error "java.security.InvalidKeyException: Illegal key size", and IntelliCode AI-assisted IntelliSense recommendations won't work.
+If you try previous Java 8 versions you'll see the error "java.security.InvalidKeyException: Illegal key size", and IntelliCode AI-assisted IntelliSense recommendations won't work.

 ## See also